Evening MBA Concentrations

 - General management positions

 The economic world has been revolutionized by the forces of globalization and firms of all sizes have led the way.
-The global market continues to integrate as barriers fall in the midst of successive crises reshaping global business models and its underlying operational environment.
+The global market continues to integrate as barriers fall amid successive crises reshaping global business models and its underlying operational environment.
 This multi-decade trend shows no signs of abating, and a clear understanding of the global economy and its drivers is vital to compete successfully in a constantly reconfigured world.

-The international business concentration gives students a deeper and richer understanding of the environment of international business, and allows them to be effective leaders in the future, managing opportunities as well as shocks and risks.
+The Evening MBA international business concentration gives students a deeper and richer understanding of international business and allows them to become effective leaders, managing opportunities as well as shocks and risks.
 Scheller has the unique distinction of being designated a national center of excellence in international business education and research through the competitive awarding of a national center since 1993.

 Leading and collaborating with a strategic purpose are key capabilities in successful organizations.
 All organizations are comprised of three types of resources: financial and material capital, intellectual property, and people.
 Many contemporary organizations are finding that the people they employ – and the knowledge and expertise these people hold – are their best source of competitive advantage.

-With this concentration, students will develop an ability to lead in formally appointed positions and collaboratively in groups and teams.
-The concentration provides the capability for seizing opportunities to exercise leadership and collaborate within your strategically chosen function – such as supply chain, finance, marketing – or develop your ability to be a business partner within the area of leading human capital (e.g. human resources, organizational development, change implementation).
+The Evening MBA leadership concentration allows students to develop an ability to lead in formally appointed positions and collaboratively in groups and teams.
+The concentration provides the capability for seizing opportunities to exercise leadership and collaborate within your strategically chosen function – such as supply chain, finance, marketing – or develop your ability to be a business partner within the area of leading human capital (e.g., human resources, organizational development, change implementation).

 Flexibility is the hallmark of the Georgia Tech Scheller MBA.
-This concentration allows you to complete courses from the full breadth of academic areas to customize a curriculum that works best for your educational and career objectives.
+The Evening MBA management concentration allows you to complete courses from the full breadth of academic areas to customize a curriculum that works best for your educational and career objectives.
 Whether your goal is to hone your leadership skills, gain practical experience through applied learning, or explore the broad knowledge of business, this concentration will support your aspirations.

 The information technology concentration highlights the critical role of information systems in organizations.
 Understand the design and development of such systems.
 Learn how to transform information technology into business applications that deliver sustainable value across the entire organization from some of the world's most renowned IT management professors.

 Advances in information technology (IT) have profound effects on how organizations generate value and how entire industries are structured.
-The information technology management concentration provides a deep understanding of how to manage the opportunities and threats created from the increasing digitization of organizations, markets, and entire industries.
+The Evening MBA concentration in information technology management provides a deep understanding of how to manage the opportunities and threats created from the increasing digitization of organizations, markets, and entire industries.
 The concentration has two overarching components:

 - Strategies and tactics for competing in fast-moving digital environments.